-Taxi companies as well are licensed through a Taxi Commission and all regulations are met including the criminal background check.
+Taxi companies as well are licensed through a Taxi Commission, (where existing, as not all areas have a Taxi Commission) and all regulations are met including the criminal background check.

-An ongoing first aid training process is in place on an annual basis to provide a continued level of first aid competence.
+An ongoing first aid training process is in place to provide a continued level of first aid competence.
+First aid is required every three years as indicated in contracts and by all first aid training centres.

-Transportation for students in wheelchairs or with other physical disabilities is provided by Kingston Access Bus, a specialized company in the field.
+Transportation for students in wheelchairs or with other physical disabilities is provided through wheelchair accessible buses run through contracted operators.
 All students in wheelchairs are fastened by the Q-Straint System.

-Ongoing communication between schools, Tri-Board Transportation and Educational Services provides a continuance of the individual specialized transportation required to meet the ongoing educational needs of our students.
+Ongoing communication between Tri-Board Transportation, the school and Educational Services provides a continuance of the individual specialized transportation required to meet the ongoing educational needs of our students.

-18. The Limestone District School Board's Special Education Advisory Committee (SEAC)
+19. The Limestone District School Board's Special Education Advisory Committee (SEAC)